 Have you tried color mixing with computer coding?
 Computer use a different color coding system RGB (red blue green).
 See how colors changes using computer coding control each of the Red Blue and Green LED light.

-The last coding activities requires some coding experience.
 For those with no coding experience, you can do this Color mixing with RGB coding.
 It is designed for preschool kids, but older kids will also like it.
 It comes with a free coloring template, and a RGB code table showing the colors of different RGB codes.

 Can you make a green gumball black?
 Do you know why?